DinoHub/til2022-final/docs/source/details.rst

 Human survivors are represented as image targets mounted on vertical surfaces throughout the arena.
-These image targets will each display a human figure in a pose.
-Figures that are shown laying down will be deemed high priorty and should be reported.
-Figures shown in other poses will be deemed low priority and should not be reported.
+These image targets will each display a human figure in poses, which can be classified into fallen or not fallen.
+Targets should be reported with the correct classification to assist rescuers in prioritizing targets.

 .. figure:: _static/img/fallen_sample.png
     :align: center
     :width: 300px

-    Example of fallen target that should be reported as high priority.
+    Example of fallen target.

 .. figure:: _static/img/standing_sample.png
     :align: center
     :width: 300px

-    Example of standing target that should be reported as low priority.
+    Example of not fallen target.

 Challenge Setup
 ~~~~~~~~~~~~~~~